Copper rises on Biden's budget plans, Chile supply threat - Up News Info

 Article content

-HANOI — London copper advanced on Friday, on track for a monthly gain, as traders bet on prospects of a massive U.S. federal spending while supply concerns in Chile also lent support to prices.
+HANOI — Shanghai copper advanced on Friday as traders bet on prospects of a massive U.S. federal spending, while supply concerns in Chile also lent support to prices.

 Copper is often termed as the bellwether of the global economy and also widely used in infrastructure projects.